TRINITY ROBOTICS

 Safety Rules

 <S1> If at any time your robot operation or team actions are deemed unsafe, or you have damaged a field element, scoring object, or the field, your team may receive a disablement and/or a disqualification at the discretion of the head referee.
-If you are disabled due to an unsafe robot, it will have to be re-inspected before taking the field again.
+The robot will have to be re-inspected before taking the field again.

 <S2> Students cannot attend a VRC event without a responsible adult supervising them.
 The adult must not violate student-centered policies and be present in case of emergencies.
 Violations of this rule may result in removal from the event.

 <S3> A robot must stay inside the game field.
 If a robot is completely out of the playing field, it will be disabled for the remainder of the match.
-If parts of the robot inadvertently cross the perimeter during normal game play, this is fine.
+It is usually fine if parts of the robot inadvertently cross the perimeter during normal game play.

 General Game Rules